ericdasse28/pycraft-training-credit-default-prediction/README.md

 ## Exercise 3: refactoring

-1. Open the data preprocessing module at [./]
+1. Open the data preprocessing module: [credit_default_prediction/data_preprocessing.py](./credit_default_prediction/data_preprocessing.py)
+2. What do you notice?
+3. Run flake8 with a maximum complexity of 5 on it.
+Dit it succeed?
+4. Refactor the `preprocess` function inside of it.